Please note: our Search facility is unavailable for 2-3 minutes each evening at 8.20pm. Sorry for any inconvenience.

 On this page:

-You can conduct your own family history search using our device friendly Family History Search engine.
+You can conduct your own family history search using our Family History Search engine.
 We offer free, unrestricted searching with no identification required for:

 After viewing the search results, you can purchase a certificate to obtain all the information available.
-A family history certificate is an accurate record of the Register issued under seal, printed on Government House Parramatta themed paper.
+A family history certificate is an accurate record of the Register issued under seal.

-Download a Family history search help guide [PDF 203kb]
+Download Family history search help guide - PDF